Xavier Niel: Property status

-In 2016, according to Forbes magazine, he ranked as the 129th wealthiest individual globally, with a net worth of $9.7 billion USD (approximately nine billion euros).
+In 2016, according to Forbes magazine, he ranked as the 129th wealthiest individual globally, with a net worth of US$9.7 billion (approximately nine billion euros).
 He was also listed as the ninth-wealthiest person in France in 2014 by Challenges and seventh by Forbes in 2016.

 In 2019, Forbes ranked him 18th among France's wealthiest individuals, with €3.6 billion, marking a drop of ten positions from the previous ranking.
 The magazine noted that "the most significant decline was seen in Xavier Niel, the founder of Iliad-Free, who fell ten places after a disastrous year on the stock market".

-According to Challenges in July 2020, Xavier Niel and his family reportedly held a fortune of €9 billion.
-His wealth surged significantly in 2020, with Forbes ranking him 253rd globally and among the wealthiest in France.
+According to Challenges in July 2025, Xavier Niel and his family reportedly held a fortune of €27 billion making him the seventh wealthiest individual in France.

-As of April 3, 2025, the American magazine Forbes estimates his fortune at $10.7 billion (235th globally).
+As of July 2026, his net worth is estimated at €30.1 billion by Challenges and at US$15.5 billion by Forbes (197th globally).